cybersolar/Project1/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting inboud access to the network.
+Load balancing ensures that the application will be highly available.
+In addition, I restricts inboud access to the network.

 What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

-It protects availability by using fult tolerance so if one server goes down the traffic can be reassigned to other server.
+It protects availability by using a fault tolerance system of multiple VMs running the same image.
+If one server goes down, traffic can be reassigned to other webserver.
+This will guarantee accessibility.
-It protects integrity by restricting access so the information hosted on the webservers are not changed.
+It also protect integrity by restricting access to only the web admins from one whitelisted source, so the information hosted on the webservers are not altered.

+What is the advantage of a jump box?

-By using a jumbox we can deploy multiple containers from docker and connect remotely to the internal network
+By using a jump box we can deploy multiple containers from docker and connect remotely to the internal network.
+It is the gateway to access our intranet.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the filesystem of the VMs and system metrics.

 What does Filebeat watch for?

-It watches for any event ocurrance on the webservers
+It watches for any event ocurrance on the filesystem and saves them as logs.It is installed as an agent in the webservers.
+Forwards the logs to elasticsearch or logstash.

 What does Metricbeat record?

-It records resource consumption such as number of servers, CPU, memory, disk usage, inbound and outbound traffic
+It records metrics from the OS such as number of servers, CPU, memory, disk usage, inbound and outbound traffic

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|